ryderhuggins/ktpg/README.md

 # ktpg
-a (work-in-progress) Kotlin/Native postgres client
+The humble beginnings of a Kotlin/Native postgres client

 ## Goals
 - Implement a postgres client in K/N